VladimirNeri/personal-site/app/data/about.md

 #### Intro

 I arrived in Santa Monica by way of Manila, New York and Boston.
-My interest in web development began last year when I started to prepare for coding bootcamp at UCLA.
-Prior to this I was interested in the use of technology primarily in photography creating high-end digital and analog images for clients in Los Angeles and beyond.
+My journey in web development began last year when I started to prepare for coding bootcamp at UCLA.
+Prior to this I was interested in technology and it's uses primarily in photography by creating high-end digital and analog images for clients in Los Angeles and beyond.
 Some of my clients include Taschen, teNeuse, Next, Wilhelmina, and LA Models.
 <br>
 Attracted by the use of creativity and technology, I entered the world of tech to expand my expertise.
 I enrolled in the Full Stack Web Development Coding Bootcamp at UCLA.
 At bootcamp, I had the opportunity to be mentored by senior developers and solidify my understanding of many best-practices and important programming concepts.
 <br><br>